Ishq Zahe Naseeb: Plot

-Gohar is a poor but happy girl who is in love with a boy named Kashif.
+Gohar is a happy girl from a poor family who is in love with a boy named Kashif.
 Kashif too is serious about her, and they both intend to marry each other.
 However, they are seen together by Gohar's brother Saleem, which creates problems for her.
-Consequently, she is forced to accept the proposal of a nasty cousin, Jehangir, because her father, Rasheed owes them money.
-Gohar and Kashif, on her sister's advice, decide to elope, but on the day of the marriage, both of them return halfway due to familial obligations and avoid contact with each other completely.
+Consequently, she is forced to accept the proposal of a nasty cousin, Jahangir, because her father, Rasheed, owes Jahangir's family money.
+Gohar and Kashif, on her sister's advice, decide to elope, but on the day of, both return halfway due to not wanting to hurt their own families.
+They avoid contact with each other completely, with Gohar thinking she betrayed Kashif and Kashif thinking he betrayed Gohar.

-Meanwhile, Sameer is a wealthy, handsome, and young businessman whose mother abandoned him in his childhood and his father died soon after.
-He was then raised by his greedy stepmother, Sabiha.
-Due to traumatic experiences in his childhood, he developed dissociative identity disorder, which has been kept a secret between him and Sabiha.
-He had been engaged to a girl named Zoya, whom he loved and hoped would help him get over his issues, but she died mysteriously right before their marriage.
+Meanwhile, Sameer is a wealthy, handsome, and young businessman who endured a traumatic childhood.
+After his mother abandoned him and his father died soon after, he was then raised by his greedy, abusive stepmother, Sabiha.
+Due to his traumatic childhood, he developed dissociative identity disorder, which he and Sabiha have kept a secret.
+He had been engaged to a girl named Zoya, whom he loved and hoped would help him get over his issues, but she died after being shoved off the balcony by Sameer's alternate personality, Sameera, who takes control of his mind after sunset.

 Gohar’s sister, Bushra, works as a receptionist at Sameer's office, and Gohar takes her place when Bushra gets married and resigns.
 She is instead hired as a governess at Sameer’s house, where Sabiha grows fond of her.
 Gohar doesn't tell her family that she is working at Sameer's house instead of his office and keeps it a secret as she doesn't want any obligations and to avoid problems.
 Jahangir eventually finds out and tells her family, who bar her from working anymore.

 Sameer, realizing that his mother has adapted to Gohar's way of managing the house, goes to her house to request her to rejoin.
-When he learns of the family's debt and Jehangir's pressure on the family, he writes her a blank cheque in hopes that it will get her to come back and help her.
-Gohar refuses to take the cheque but agrees to rejoin her job, but Saleem accepts the cheque, and withdraws money, twice the amount the loan was for.
-He repays the loan and keeps the rest of the extra withdrawal for himself.
-He also breaks Jehangir and Gohar's engagement.
+When he learns of the family's debt and Jahangir's pressure on the family, he writes her a blank cheque in the hope that it will persuade her to come back and help his mother.
+Gohar refuses to take the cheque but agrees to return to her job; but Saleem accepts the cheque and withdraws the money, which was twice the amount the loan was for.
+He repays the loan and keeps the rest for himself.
+He breaks Jahangir and Gohar's engagement.